eltrino/diamantedesk-documentation/docs/installation-guide/installation.md

     php app/check.php

 To install DiamanteDesk you also need to setup MySQL database server with an empty database that will be used later on.

-DiamanteDesk uses **Composer** to manage package dependencies.
-Use this [link](https://getcomposer.org/download/) to download it.
-All the following examples are be based on the assumption that the composer have been installed globally.

 ###Web Server configuration

 DiamanteDesk application was developed on a basis of the Symfony standard application so you can learn more about web server configuration recommendations [here](http://symfony.com/doc/2.3/cookbook/configuration/web_server_configuration.html).

 > _Note:_ DiamanteDesk application makes heavy use of HTTP methods in RESTful calls.
 The server can be configured to block some of them (for example, PUT, DELETE, etc.).
-However, this limitation should removed, otherwise, a certain part of application will not function properly.
+However, this limitation should be removed, otherwise, a certain part of application will not function properly.

+### Composer

+DiamanteDesk uses **Composer** to manage package dependencies.
+Use this [link](https://getcomposer.org/download/) to download it.
+All the following examples are be based on the assumption that the composer have been installed globally.

 ## Installation of a Standalone Application